Ghostkeeper/SettingsGuide/contributing.md

 * Gradients are not supported.
 * Animations are not supported.
 * Patterns are not supported.
-* The image gets rendered by Qt at a fixed resolution matching the viewport of your image, and then scaled to the resolution that the user needs to display it at.
-For better quality, the SVG's viewport needs to be very large.
-Several thousand units is usually fine even for high DPI screens.

 It is up to the discretion of the package maintainer to decide whether images are too big or not.
 A major factor in this decision is whether the image is any bigger than strictly necessary.